 Once the columns have been selected, click OK.

-The next screen of the dialog will appear allowing the user to rename any column name if deemed necessary.
+The next screen of the dialog will appear allowing the user to specify a friendlier name for any column name if deemed necessary.
+By default, the Predominance Helper tool changes three underscores into a dash with a space on each side and a single and two underscores into a space.